Lakshitha6/Full-stack-electricity-agentic-chatbot/README.md

 ## 📄 License

-This project is licensed under the MIT License — see the `LICENSE` file for details.
+This project is licensed under the MIT License - see the `LICENSE` file for details.

 ---

 ## 🙌 Feedback

-Your Name — lakshithasandakelum7768@gmail.com
+Name — lakshithasandakelum7768@gmail.com

 Project Link: https://github.com/YOUR_USERNAME/Electricity-Board-Chatbot